96boards/documentation/consumer/mediatekx20/installation/board-recovery.md

    - ADB need installed in this linux PC, thus, we can send adb command by it.
 - Normal load(Include image files and scatter file etc.)
    - You can put it in anywhere, eg, /xflash/bin/linux/img
-   - The PGPT file can't generated from your build system, so if you build new images, this file should be reserved(it can format the eMMC into constant partition).
 - Special images and scatter file
    - You can put it in anywhere, eg, /xflash/bin/linux/FES.
    - How to build it?
 Please see “How to build special images”.